VSpaceCode/VSpaceCode/README.rst

 Keybindings
 ===========

-The following keybindings are currently configured:
+The following keybindings are configured in the editor through VSCodeVim:

 ===============================  =========================================== =========================
 Key bindings                     Description                                 Remark